Car problems Renault

 Renault Espace Renault Espace

-Renault regularly carries out service campaigns and recalls in order to resolve known problems.
-This is often done through software updates, for example for the engine management or gearbox control.
-Recently there have been recalls for electric models to remedy starting problems.
-Check on the RDW (Driver and Vehicle Standards Agency equivalent in the Netherlands) website or with your dealer whether there is an outstanding recall for your car.
+Renault regularly carries out service campaigns and recalls.
+The aim is to resolve known problems.
+This is often done by means of software updates.
+Think, for instance, of updates for the engine management or gearbox control.
+There have recently been recalls for electric models.
+These were intended to solve starting problems.
+Check on the RDW website or via the dealer whether there is an outstanding recall for your car.
 Within the warranty period these updates are carried out free of charge.

-As a Renault driver you can spot many problems in time yourself.
-Watch out for the following signals:
+As a Renault driver you can spot many problems yourself in good time.
+Watch out for the following signs:

-• Noises: Do you hear a rattling, knocking or grinding noise?
+• Noises: Can you hear a rattling, knocking or grinding sound?

-• Warning lights: Do not ignore any warning light that comes on in your dashboard.
+• Warning lights: Do not ignore a warning light on your dashboard.

-• Driving behaviour: Does the car feel different, pull to one side or is the engine hesitating?
+• Driving behaviour: Does the car feel different, pull to one side or is the engine misfiring?

-Systematically note when a problem occurs.
+Make a systematic note of when a problem occurs.
 Does the car suddenly cut out?
 Then stop driving immediately.
 Do you see a red warning light?
-Again, pull over straight away.
-Describe the complaint clearly; that way the garage can make a faster and more accurate diagnosis.
+Then stop at once as well.
+Describe the complaint clearly.
+The garage will then be able to make a quicker and more targeted diagnosis.

 ‘ An inspection protects you from expensive surprises. ’